nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication.md

   </tr>
 </table>

-Also do not populate any subelements of package.
+Also do not populate any sub-elements of package.